-To apply for and participate in this program applicants must reside in the U.S. Applications for our program are open to residents of these states: AK, AR, AZ, CO, FL, GA, HI, IL, LA, MA, MD, ME, MN, MO, MS, NC, NH, OH, OR, SD, TX, UT, VT, VA, WA, WI, WV and WY.
+To apply for and participate in this program applicants must reside in the U.S. Applications for our program are open to residents of these states: AK, AR, AZ, CA, CO, FL, GA, HI, IL, LA, MA, MD, ME, MN, MO, MS, NC, NH, NV, OH, OR, SD, TX, UT, VT, VA, WI, WV, and WY.
 Other states and territories will be added in the future.

 What Will You Learn?

 In our IT-Ready Technical Support (online) program, you’ll learn technical skills to successfully pass both parts of the CompTIA A+ certification exam, one of the leading industry certifications for landing a job on an IT help desk and launching your tech career, according to research firms like Burning Glass.
 You’ll also receive targeted professional development to refine critical business skills, such as communication, conflict management, teamwork, critical thinking and problem solving.